Hosamov/exclusions-db-electron/README.md

   active exclusion is being archived.
 - /past_orders - renders list of individuals who have previously been served an exclusion order, with the violations.
+  /edit_user - renders list of all site users.
+Accessible by admin to change roles, edit, and delete details as necessary.

 ## POST Routes:
 - /login